Novartis/YADA/readme.md

 * SQLite®
 * Oracle®

-Soon the index will be stored in ElasticSearch®, but ultimately, it is vendor-agnostic.
-Other supported data sources currently include
+The index is ultimately vendor-agnostic.
+Currently other supported data sources currently include

 * Vertica®
 * SOAP
 * REST
+* Unix filesystems

 MongoDB®, SQL Server®, and other datasource compatibility will be added soon.